bologer/anycomment.io/readme.txt

 **Enhancements:**

 * Alert shown when new comment was added.
 Comment list will be automatically refreshed once clicked on alert, #63
+* Added option to enabled/disable alert nofitication about new comment, #63
 * Now social media avatar shown globally in admin (e.g. in `dashboard`, `user.php`, `comment.php`, etc), #61
 * Better layout for plugin news in admin, `New` label is shown for articles which are not older then 2 weeks, #62
 * Added caching for news in dashboard (no need to load them every time) and limited to 3